purpleclay/gitz/docs/git/tag.md

 associated commit message
 ```

+### Creating a local tag :material-new-box:{.new-feature title="Feature added on the 21st of August 2023"}

+Use the `WithLocalOnly` option to prevent a tag from being pushed back to the remote.

 ## Retrieving all tags

 Calling `Tags` will retrieve all tags from the current repository in ascending lexicographic order: